-We perform a scaling study by varying the model size and comparing the performance of TTT against global training and a majority vote on the neighborhood (i.e., a simple non-parametric baseline). \Cref{fig:implications:scaling_model_size} shows the results.
-In MNIST, we train convolutional neural networks of varying sizes as summarized in \cref{sec:exp_details}.
-In ImageNet, we train multi-layer perceptrons on top of CLIP embeddings, varying the hidden dimension.
+We conduct a scaling study by varying the model size and comparing the performance of TTT against global training as well as a majority vote baseline over the neighborhood (i.e., a simple non-parametric approach).
+The results are shown in \cref{fig:implications:scaling_model_size}.
+For MNIST, we train convolutional neural networks of varying sizes, as summarized in \cref{sec:exp_details}.
+For ImageNet, we train multi-layer perceptrons on top of CLIP embeddings, varying the hidden dimension.
 In language modeling, we evaluate Qwen2.5 base models of sizes ranging from 0.5B to 32B parameters.
 We find across all tasks that TTT outperforms global training and majority vote, with the performance gap shrinking as the model size increases.
 We hypothesize that at a larger model size, fewer concepts have to be superimposed in latent space, leading to less interference when globally mapping latent representations to predictions.
 While a larger model size allows for better global disentanglement of concepts, TTT can compensate for limited model capacity by adapting the head to the specific concepts in a local neighborhood.\looseness=-1

 \paragraph{Scaling with dataset size.}